Goodman-lab/TwoBondChem/README.md

 save_model2.py: executing this script to train models using reactions from multiple datasets and return the trained models in .sav files

+evaluation.py: This script takes the .csv output from the above script to calculate performance metrics by comparing the predictions with the actual labels.